gladly-team/next-firebase-auth/MIGRATION.md

 npx -p next-firebase-auth codemod all-v1 .
 ```

+[This pull request](https://github.com/gladly-team/next-firebase-auth/pull/666) shows all changes made when migrating the example app.

 #### The SSR data property `AuthUser` has become `user`

 The `withAuthUserTokenSSR` and `withAuthUserSSR` functions will receive an object with a `user` property rather than an `AuthUser` property.